Klipper3d/klipper/docs/G-Codes.md

 [CLEAR=<[X][Y][Z]>]`: Force the low-level kinematic code to believe the toolhead is at the given cartesian position.
 This is a diagnostic and debugging command; use SET_GCODE_OFFSET and/or G92 for regular axis transformations.
-If an axis is not specified then it will default to the position that the head was last commanded to.
+If an axis is not specified then its state will not be altered.
 Setting an incorrect or invalid position may lead to internal software errors.
+This command may invalidate future boundary checks on the affected axes; issue a G28 afterwards to reset the kinematics.

 Use the CLEAR parameter to forget the homing state for the given axes.
 Note that CLEAR will not override the previous functionality; if an axis is not specified to CLEAR it will have its kinematic position set as per above.
-This command may invalidate future boundary checks; issue a G28 afterwards to reset the kinematics.

 ### [gcode]